 This is a great looking guitar, and it plays pretty well for one at such a low price.
-The particular C-1 SGR we examined on our workbench had all the earmarks of great overall value.
+The particular C-1 SGR we examined on the Guitar Niche workbench had all the earmarks of great overall value.
 Read on to learn more.

 Features of the C-1 SGR by Schecter